-Step Action 1 Select the ArcGIS Schema View Package in a diagram or in the Project Browser.
-2 Right-click and select Extensions ArcGIS Export to ArcGIS Workspace XML.
+Ste p Action 1 Select the ArcGIS Schema View Package in a diagram or in the Browser window.
+2 Right-click and select the 'Specialize ArcGIS Export to ArcGIS Workspace XML' menu option.
 3 Identify the target file and click on the Export button.
 The system generates a Workspace XML document containing only the elements associated with the ArcGIS Schema View Package.